Direct Telemetry Access: Discussion

-\textbf{Translator placement.} There are two main approaches we have considered on where to deploy the translator: a SmartNIC located at the collector and a top-of-the-rack programmable switch (which we explored in this work).
-The SmartNIC approach would allow us to use DTA traffic only within the network, and the on-NIC CPU would process incoming DTA packets and translate them into local DMA calls.
-However, highly programmable network interface cards~\cite{mellanoxBluefield2} potentially suffer from reduced performance when the on-NIC ARM core is in charge of processing most of the incoming traffic~\cite{grant2020smartnic,smartNICPAM}, as would be the case in this scenario.
-Using FPGA-based cards would solve the problem and would also allow the design of primitives that are not constrained by the limits of commodity P4 programmable switches~\cite{miao2017silkroad}, but they are also power-hungry, expensive, and difficult to program~\cite{grant2020smartnic}, which limits their potential.
-Nevertheless, our P4 translator code can be a starting point for P4-capable NICs~\cite{pensandoNICs}.
-Exploring \mbox{SmartNIC DTA translation is left for future work.}
+\textbf{Implementing the translator in a SmartNIC.} There are two main approaches we have considered on where to deploy the translator: a SmartNIC located at the collector and the last-hop programmable switch (which we explored in this work).
+A SmartNIC would allow us to completely remove RDMA traffic: the NIC dataplane would process incoming DTA packets and translate them into local DMA calls.
+Exploring DTA translation in SmartNICs is left for future work.
+Nevertheless, we believe that our P4 implementation can be a starting point for P4-capable NICs~\cite{pensandoNICs}.

-\boldskipper \textbf{Collector placement.} Our framework allows a single translator to write reports to multiple collectors that are physically placed in its rack.
-Placing multiple collectors on one rack reduces the number of translators, which require more hardware resources than reporter DTA switches (see~\S~\ref{sec:eval_asic_resources}).
-However, this setup may lead to larger amounts of traffic flow to that rack, possibly affecting collocated servers and applications.